LukasMurdock/LukasMurdock.github.io/_posts/2020-09-18-seo-saas-gap.md

 So starter tools are all about pushing forward what data you can get from one input URL.

 And what data is helpful?
 Data that tells you *tweak this, create that*.

+When we come across new tools, we want them to tell us what to do.
+And when they don’t, it’s frustrating.